Search: 3010 results

 Widows who really need it must be supported from the funds.

-But if any widow has children or grandchildren, they must learn to show profound respect for their own household first, and to pay back recompense to their parents, for this is pleasing in the sight of God.
+But if a widow has children or grandchildren, they must first learn to practice piety in the treatment of their own families, and to pay the debt they owe their parents or grandparents, for this is acceptable to God.

 But the younger widows you must not enrol; for as soon as they begin to chafe against the yoke of Christ, they want to marry,